dragonworx/tree-log/README.md

 ### Integrated Logging & Diagnostics

 This library is lightweight and can be used a general purpose logging tool.
 Logging is retained in memory and can be serialised when needed.
 Being able to nest statements creates a great tool for diagnostics, troubleshooting, and performance tuning.
 Logging statements can be left in production and the logging functionality is disabled by default.
 This allows for debugging and logging to be a first class citizen of a code base without requiring constant local development changes or accidental code garbage, in both Node and the Browser.

+Recommended use case is to integrate logging statements in desired locations of application, then run a known sequence and print the log to see what was captured.

 ### Snapshots for Unit Tests